Savory Shrimp and Avocado Bowls with Mango Salsa

 Flavor Enhancements with Additional Ingredients

 To boost flavor, consider adding more veggies.
 Corn, black beans, or even diced tomatoes can enhance your dish.
 Fresh herbs like basil or mint add a bright note.
 A dash of hot sauce can spice things up, too.
 These tweaks make each bowl your own.
-For a full recipe, check out the Tropical Shrimp & Avocado Bowls with Mango Salsa.

 Storage Info